iAgro User Manual

 Once you have created the Survey and acquired the first dataset of photos, you can enter the individual survey from the Surveys panel.
 Within the individual survey, you can see a list of the Photographic Acquisitions made and an indication of whether or not they were uploaded to the cloud for processing or if there was any error in processing.

 From the list of acquisitions, new ones can also be created by clicking on “+ Acquisition.”
-Going forward, an alert is displayed to warn the user that acquisitions of a single survey must necessarily complete within 3 days of the creation of the survey in order not to mix datasets acquired at different phenological stages.
+Going forward, an alert is displayed to warn the user that acquisitions of a single survey must necessarily be completed within 5 days of the creation of the survey in order not to mix acquisitions made at different phenological stages.
 Continuing on, you enter the capture screen, where the smartphone/tablet camera and GPS for geolocation will be activated.
-By framing the part of the row/tree to be scanned and clicking on the registration button, scanning will be started: carefully follow the directions in the tutorial in order to correctly perform the scan .
+By framing the part of the row/tree to be scanned and clicking on the registration button, scanning will be started:

 Once you have finished the acquisition, click on “Save and Continue,” if you want to go on to create a new acquisition, or on “Save and Finish,” if you want to finish and return to the list of Acquisitions.